 5. Create a culture of safety

-Distracted driving is just one of many unsafe practices that often go unchecked in the workplace.
+Distracted driving is just one of many unsafe practices that often go unchecked in the workplace that is the largest impact on worker health and safety.
 Start with this as step one in creating a culture of safety.
+Assigning a safety representative to identify safety issues and implement safety training is another step to forming a culture of safety.

 6. Let your drivers do what they do best